Sterling slips back below $1.25 as dollar rallies

-LONDON (Reuters) - Sterling slipped over 1 percent on Monday against the dollar, which followed U.S. bond yields sharply higher on expectations of a jump in inflation following Donald Trump's U.S. presidential election victory.
+LONDON, Nov 14 (Reuters) - Sterling fell around 1 percent against the dollar on Monday, as the greenback followed U.S. bond yields sharply higher across the board on expectations of a spike in inflation following Donald Trump's U.S. presidential election victory.

 The pound has just recorded its best fortnightly performance on a trade-weighted basis in eight years, with investors' focus having turned away from Brexit and towards political risks elsewhere.